JulsIII/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  dansRoll & zoesRoll are both in closure with the outside of it.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The name "Dan" is always the same, the number outcome of the roll can be different each time.

 c.
 What is the lexical scope of `newRoll`?
+  the ftn personalDice(name)

 ### Task 2c - Exit Ticket